Hamas reeling but defiant as Israel pounds Gaza

 Israel said it had destroyed much of Gaza's longer-range rocket stockpiles, an assertion seemingly confirmed when Hamas claims of hits on ambitious targets like Tel Aviv, Israeli naval craft and secret intelligence bases proved false.

 The Palestinians sought diplomatic recourse.
 Hamas urged Arab powers to halt the "barbaric" Israeli assault.
-Hamas's U.S.-backed rivals in the Israeli-occupied West Bank, the administration of Palestinian President Mahmoud Abbas, condemned Israel at the United Nations for "illegal criminal actions".
+Hamas' U.S.-backed rivals in the Israeli-occupied West Bank, the administration of Palestinian President Mahmoud Abbas, condemned Israel at the United Nations for "illegal criminal actions."

 EGYPT RECALLS AMBASSADOR